James4Ever0/notes/RSIBreak, Break Reminder.md

 ----

-Use Pixle2Mesh++ to recover 3D meshes from multiple images of different viewpoints.
+Use Pixle2Mesh++ to recover 3D meshes from multiple images (dumped at `~/Desktop/works/shapeways_reconstruct_from_image_lg_w100`)of different viewpoints.
 Determine the size of the mesh after measurement or learning specs.

 ----

-if you want iwatch instead, remember to buy some apple gift cards for buying watchos apps. remember to ask for battery life since older watches tend to die halfway in a day. buy iphone 6s and newer models to manage and install apps on iwatch. no need for 3d modeling since plenty tough-tested cases around.
+if you want iwatch instead, remember to buy some apple gift cards for buying watchos apps. remember to ask for battery life since older watches tend to die halfway in a day. buy iphone 6s and newer models with ios 14 and newer os to manage and install apps on iwatch. no need for 3d modeling since plenty tough-tested cases around.

 ## DIY